sabszh/EER-chatbot-UI/README.md

-# EER (Experiencing, Experimenting, Reflection) Chatbot
+# EER (Experiencing, Experimenting, Reflecting) Chatbot
 ## Project Description
 This project implements a chatbot utilizing retrieval mechanisms (RAG) to serve as a question-answering assistant.
-It leverages excerpts from transcripts of Zoom meetings pertaining to the EER project.
+It leverages excerpts from transcripts of Zoom meetings pertaining to the (EER)[https://www.eer.info/] project.

 ## Setup